-Heavy fragrances or dyes - Chemicals used to heighten the bath bomb experience and leave you with an Instagram-worthy experience can also upset the delicate pH balance in your vagina and increase the risk of bacterial vaginosis.
-A woman’s vaginal ecosystem and vaginal pH can easily be thrown off, so you must pay close attention to what you’re using in such an oh-so-sensitive area.
+Heavy fragrances or dyes - The chemicals that create a scent and color experience and leave you with an Instagram-worthy experience can also upset the delicate pH balance in your vagina and increase the risk of bacterial vaginosis.
+A woman's vaginal ecosystem and vaginal pH can easily be thrown off, so be careful what you use in an oh-so-sensitive area.
 Steer clear of ingredients that are stated on the list as simply “fragrance”, “Blue4”, “Blue 2” or similar.

-Talc - Recently, the most famous talc producer has paid millions in damages due to women developing ovarian cancer after using talc.
+Talc - Recently, the most famous talc producer paid millions in damages due to women developing ovarian cancer after using talc.
 This worrying link between talc and ovarian cancer is something you shouldn't dismiss.
-While not all medical professionals and researchers agree there is a link, it’s better to be on the safe side and avoid products that contain talc.
+Although not all medical professionals agree there is a link, it's wise to avoid bath products containing talc.

-Parabens and phthalates: These elements are often referred to as endocrine disruptors.
-This means that they can interfere with the functions of your hormones.
+Parabens and phthalates: These are often called endocrine disruptors, meaning they can interfere with hormonal functions.
 Not only that, but they are also hazardous for the world around you.
 You also find them in many bubble baths.

-Glycerin - This is an ingredient you often find in beauty products.
-It is used because it is very effective at sealing in moisture.
-However, when it is near your vagina, it can increase the risk of yeast infections and bacterial vaginosis.
+Glycerin - This is an ingredient you often find in beauty products because it is very effective at sealing in moisture.
+However, using it near your vagina can increase the risk of yeast infections and bacterial vaginosis.
 Glycerin breaks down into sugar which yeast and bacteria like to feed off.

-Glitter - There’s nothing wrong with wanting a little bit of glitter in your life.
-But adding this sparkle to your bath water can lead to damage in your delicate areas.
-Not only that, it’s really difficult to clean off anything, including your skin.
+Glitter - There's nothing wrong with wanting a little glitter in your life.
+But adding this sparkle to your bath water can damage your delicate areas.
+Not only that, but glitter is really difficult to clean off anything, including your skin.
 It can even scratch your vagina.

-It’s also important to note that even if a product claims to be “natural” and “clean” it may still contain some of these ingredients.
-It’s always wise to check the list of ingredients before you make a purchase.
+It's also important to note that even if a product claims to be “natural” and “clean”, it may still contain some of these ingredients.
+It's always wise to check the ingredient list before making a purchase.

-On a more positive note, many bath bombs contain sodium bicarbonate, otherwise known as baking soda.
-The baking soda is the ingredient that causes the bath bomb to fizz.
+On a more positive note, many bath bombs contain sodium bicarbonate or baking soda.
+The baking soda is the ingredient that causes the fizz.
 Sodium bicarbonate baths are sometimes recommended for soothing vulvar itching and helping to manage yeast infections.